 Modern, high-quality superheated steam is employed for several critical applications.
 High-temperature steam is helpful for pharmaceutical, biopharmaceutical, comfort, utility, and chemical uses because of a lack of water droplets.
 Noncondensing superheated steam is the most energy-efficient method of steam use.
 Using dry superheated steam above the inversion temperature of steam leads to the best antimicrobial and most rapid drying steam applications.
 The wicking properties and oxygen control of this type of steam are attractive features of high-temperature steam.
 High-temperature steam availability leads to high-productivity applications.
 Steam generator products are classified into two types, namely:

 What is superheated steam?
 Steam can be saturated or superheated.
 When at the boiling temperature (which depends on the pressure), the type of steam is called saturated steam.
 Saturated steam is often a mixture of water and gas.
-When above the boiling temperature, it is called superheated steam, especially when water droplets are no longer present (i.e. dry or high-quality steam).
-At sea level and one-atmosphere pressure (101KPa, 1 bar), steam boils at ~100°C (~212°F), which is the saturated steam temperature for this pressure.
+When above the boiling temperature, it is called superheated steam, especially when water droplets are no longer present (i.e., dry or high-quality steam).
+At sea level and one-atmosphere pressure (101KPa, 1 bar), steam boils at ~100°C (~212°F), the saturated steam temperature for this pressure.
 At 1-bar, above this ~100°C temperature.
-Above the corresponding boiling point at a lower or higher pressure than 1-bar, the steam is superheated.
+Above the corresponding boiling point at a lower or higher pressure than 1 bar, the steam is superheated.
 Steam generators make superheated steam.
-Modern steam generators use sophisticated electric and computer controls, making them versatile for different applications from chemical reactions, dry cleaning, and antimicrobial use to efficiently dry ores and wet materials, including food drying.
+Modern steam generators use sophisticated electric and computer controls, making them versatile for different applications from chemical reactions, dry cleaning, and antimicrobial use to dry ores and wet materials, including food drying, efficiently.
 Modern steam generators offer significant benefits in downstream efficiencies and dryness.

 Another example of a supercritical material is Supercritical CO2 (above 304.13 K and 7.38 MPa).
 CO2 in this state is used to decaffeinate coffee beans.
 Its viscosity and diffusivity are like a gas, penetrating the beans quickly.
 However, its density is like that of a liquid.
 It binds to caffeine (this property is much more important than its supercritical fluid properties).
 Supercritical CO2 is also used in dry cleaning.